ctlee/BioChemCoRe-2018/docs/system-prep/tutorial.md

 10. xleap and tleap are the utilities provided by Amber for system setup.
 Today we will be using the terminal-based version of leap (tleap).
 Simply type “tleap” in the terminal.
 A new program will pop up in the terminal.
 Type “help” to show lists of available commands.

-Into this prompt type the following commands:
+Into this prompt type the following commands (Note that my protein file is called "1sj0_maestro.pdb" in this tutorial -- Yours will have a different name):
 ```source leaprc.ff14SB
 pdb=loadpdb 1sj0_maestro.pdb
 ```